-The road to becoming a CPA in South Carolina starts with the right education, and continues with passing the Uniform CPA Examination, gaining practical experience and becoming licensed.
-Learning never stops – CPAs must accrue continuing professional education credits each year.
+The road to becoming a CPA in South Carolina starts with the right education (an (AB) Associate of Business in Accounting, then a (BBA) Bachelor of Business in Accounting), and continues when you pass the CPA Exam, gaining practical experience and becoming licensed.
+The process to become a Certified Public Accountant is continuous – CPAs must accrue continuing professional education credits each year.

-You must attend a college meeting the standards of the South Carolina Board of Accountancy for the board to accept your educational requirements.
+You must attend a college meeting the standards of the South Carolina State Board of Accountancy for the state board to accept your educational experience requirements.
 Your academic advisor will confirm that your school meets the accreditation standards.
-You will need a total of 150 semester hours to become a CPA, but you can take the CPA exam if you have at least 120 semester hours.
-Students must have at least 36 hours in accounting coursework, including:
+You will need a total of 150 credit hours to become a CPA, but you can sit for the CPA Exam if you have at least 120 credit hours.
+Students must have at least 36 hours in accounting coursework before they become a Certified Public Accountant, including:

 - Financial accounting